awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

   The `intentName`, `slotToElicit`, and `slots` fields are required\.
-The `slots` field must include all of the slots specified for the requested intent\.
 The `message` and `responseCard` fields are optional\.
 If you don't specify a message, Amazon Lex uses one of the slot elicitation prompts configured for the slot\.

   ```
     "dialogAction": {